Motivational enhancement therapy: Process

 Motivational enhancement therapy is a strategy of therapy that involves a variation of motivational interviewing to analyze feedback gained from client sessions.
 Motivational Interviewing was originated by William Miller and Stephen Rollnick based on their experiences treating problem drinkers.
 The idea of Motivational Interviewing is based on engaging the client to pursue a behavior change.
 The method revolves around goal making, with assistance from the counselor to help guide the client to that specific set goal.
 This concept of motivational interviewing later developed into motivational enhancement therapy.
 The goal of this therapy is to help lead the client to achieve the goals they have set for themselves.
 Its aim is to provide the client with the opportunity to develop a focus in their life, other than their addiction.

 The MET approach is grounded on the trans-theoretical perspective that "individuals move through a series of stages of change as they progress in modifying problem behaviors".
 In understanding change, this concept of stages is notable.
 Every stage has certain processes used and specific tasks to be accomplished in order to achieve change.
 MET focuses on motivational strategies using the client's own resources rather than training them through recovery step by step.
 This approach is very personal to each individual client it is used with, centered around the main goal of evoking change.
 Oftentimes individuals who undergo motivational transformation can subjectively experience a sudden realization or understanding of a formerly perplexing situation.
 Like a light bulb illuminating a dark room, an otherwise dark and bewildering issue can be made clear within an individual's internal self-concept.
 This is termed as an "aha moment", and can aid individuals in their newfound sense of focus in life.

 Reality therapy is a closely related form of therapeutical work that works specifically with the present state of life.
 It stresses improving relationships through our choices.
 It asserts that even though we cannot control how we feel we do have control over our thoughts and actions.
 Through this, a client will be able to achieve control over their life and work toward improving the aspects they are dissatisfied with.

-Therapists use change talk.
-This will help with reinforcement that they think it’s impossible to change.
-Thinking they can do it they will succeed in achieving their goal.
-Our minds are powerful and can change the way we think about something.
-This helps because they change their minds about using drugs.
-They will start to hate the idea about taking substances to fulfill a need that they need.
+Therapists use "change talk" or motivational statements.
+It is claimed that this will help the patient challenge their belief that it is impossible to change.